poirierlouis/file_system_access_api/README.md

 ## Known issues

-- You cannot store a FileSystemHandle into IndexedDB for now.
-See [issue #50621].
+- You cannot store a FileSystemHandle into IndexedDB as-this.
+See [issue #50621] for more.
+A workaround is implemented in `LightStorage` within `example/` folder.

 File any potential [issues] you see.